 95 See, for example, Dinicola v.
 Huang & Danczkay Properties, 1998, 111 O.A.C.
 147, 163 D.L.R.
 (4th) 286 (C.A.) at 7.
 In that case, a party elected not to invoke their right to terminate an ongoing construction project, and thereby became liable for losses suffered by the project subsequently.
 See, similarly although not directly related to the doctrine of waiver, the decision of the British Columbia Court of Appeal in Cellular Baby Cell Phones Accessories Specialist Ltd. v.
 Fido Solutions Inc., 2017 BCCA 50.
 In that case, a party was found liable for failing to promptly exercise a right of immediate termination under the contract.

-96 See, for example, Seedling Life Science Ventures LLC v.
+96 See Seedling Life Science Ventures LLC v.
 Pfizer Canada Inc., 2017 FC 826.
-In this case, the plaintiff sought the Federal Court's approval of a litigation funding agreement (LFA) with a third party funder.
-The court found that it had no jurisdiction to approve the LFA, but also found that no such approval was necessary.
+In this case, the plaintiff sought the Federal Court's approval of a litigation funding agreement (LFA) with a third-party funder.
+The court found that it had no jurisdiction to approve the LFA but also found that no such approval was necessary.

-97 Without adjudicating the legality of third party litigation financing generally, the Court had regard to the 'evolving' jurisprudence and noted that 'Third party litigation funding can take various forms.
-A common model involves the litigation funder agreeing to pay a plaintiff's disbursements and indemnify the plaintiff in the event of an adverse cost award in exchange for a share of the proceeds of any successful litigation or settlement'.
-9354–9186 Québec inc., et al. v.
-Callidus Capital Corporation, et al., 2020 SCC 10 at paras 84–116, citing various authorities.
+97 Without adjudicating the legality of third-party litigation financing generally, the Court had regard to the 'evolving' jurisprudence and noted that: 'Third party litigation funding can take various forms.
+A common model involves the litigation funder agreeing to pay a plaintiff's disbursements and indemnify the plaintiff in the event of an adverse cost award in exchange for a share of the proceeds of any successful litigation or settlement.'
+9354-9186 Québec inc., et al. v.
+Callidus Capital Corporation, et al., 2020 SCC 10 at 84–116, citing various authorities.

-98 See Part II, above, for a detailed discussion of the rules of offer and acceptance.
+98 See Section II for a detailed discussion of the rules of offer and acceptance.

 99 See, for example, Kirchner v.
 Dielmann Holdings Ltd., 2014 MBCA 21 at 8–9; Vandal v.
 Cousineau, 2015 ABCA 408 at 13.

-102 Although Quebec law is not the subject of this article, we note that the limitation period in Quebec is three years.
+102 Although Quebec law is not the subject of this article, the limitation period in Quebec is three years.

 104 407 ETR Concession Co. v.
 Day, 2016 ONCA 709, 133 O.R.
 (3d) 762 (Ont.
-C.A.) (leave to appeal refused, (2017), S.C.C.A.
+C.A.) (leave to appeal refused (2017), S.C.C.A.
 No. 509 (S.C.C.)) at 40.
 For a further discussion of the discoverability principle in Canada, see: Zapfe v.
-Barnes, O.J.
+Barnes O.J.
 No. 2856 (C.A.), citing Central & Eastern Trust Co. v.
-Rafuse, 2 S.C.R.
+Rafuse 2 S.C.R.
 147 at 224.
-Note that the old common-law 'special circumstances' doctrine (which permits parties to escape limitation periods where, for example, their lawyer missed the deadline) has been eroded in recent years, and no longer exists in certain provinces; see, for example, the decision of the Ontario Court of Appeal in Abrahamovitz v.
+The old common-law 'special circumstances' doctrine (which permits parties to escape limitation periods where, for example, their lawyer missed the deadline) has been eroded in recent years, and no longer exists in certain provinces; see, for example, the decision of the Ontario Court of Appeal in Abrahamovitz v.
 Berens, 2018 ONCA 252 at 24–27, citing Joseph v.
-Paramount Canada's Wonderland, 2008 ONCA 469 ('Joseph') at 25–27.
+Paramount Canada's Wonderland, 2008 ONCA 469 (Joseph) at 25-27.
 See also the decision of the Saskatchewan Court of Appeal in Global Aerospace Inc. v.
-Insurance Co. of State of Pennsylvania, 2010 SKCA 96 at 132–137.
-The Court in Joseph recognised the harshness of this approach, but held that to construe the law otherwise would be 'contrary to the purpose of the new [Ontario Limitations] Act by removing the certainty of its limitation scheme'.
+Insurance Co. of State of Pennsylvania, 2010 SKCA 96 at 132-137.
+The Court in Joseph recognised the harshness of this approach but held that to construe the law otherwise would be 'contrary to the purpose of the new [Ontario Limitations] Act by removing the certainty of its limitation scheme'.

 105 See PQ Licensing S.A. v.
 LPQ Central Canada Inc., 2018 ONCA 331 at 47–53.
 It was only when one of the parties formally filed a notice to arbitrate that the limitation period began to run.